MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/setup-deploy-on-premises-pu12.md

     For each node of the SQL cluster, follow these steps.

-    1. Run the following PowerShell script on each of the SQL Server Always-on replicas.
+    1. Run the following PowerShell script on each of the SQL Server Always-On replicas.

     ```powershell
     # Manually create certificate for each SQL Node (i.e. 2 nodes = 2 certificates)